theramiyer/blog/content/post/2026/the-sovereign-subject.md

 The framers established a clear hierarchy of authority:

-The President / Governor are nominal heads of state, acting on ministerial advice, representing the collective people.
-The MPs / MLAs are representatives, who are elected for fixed terms, removable by the electorate.
-The ministers were public _servants_, legally classified as such under statutes.
-The Judiciary comprises of independent arbiters, who owe duty to the Constitution.
-The police are law-enforcement officers, whose duty is to uphold law, and protect the public.
+The President / Governor as nominal heads of state, acting on ministerial advice, representing the collective people.
+The MPs / MLAs as representatives, who are elected for fixed terms, removable by the electorate.
+The ministers as public _servants_, legally classified as such under statutes.
+The Judiciary as independent arbiters, who owe duty to the Constitution.
+The police as law-enforcement officers, whose duty is to uphold law, and protect the public.

 Accountability mechanisms were baked in: elections every five years, no-confidence motions, Right to Information, Public Interest Litigation, impeachment processes, Comptroller and Auditor General oversight, parliamentary committees.